 Furthermore, 20 g of the aqueous decoction of the leaves and 10 g of the ethanolic extract of the stem barks that exhibited potent antiseizure effects in PTZ-induced seizures were used for alkaloid treatments.
-So, the extracts were treated with 10% acetic acid for 12 h.
-At the end of the time, filtration was carried out and the pH of the filtrate was adjusted to 10 followed by extraction with DCM three times.
-Then, the DCM fraction was concentrated in rotavapor and dissolved in 5% sulfuric acid followed by extraction with hexane to remove the non-alkaloids.
-The residual aqueous phase pH was increased to 10 using ammonia followed by a new extraction with DCM.
-This last DCM fraction was concentrated in rotavapor, dissolved in methanol and dried under the hood.
-Finally, DCM was used to recover the yellow-colored soluble compounds.
-This process yielded 2.4% alkaloid fraction from the leaves and 7.8% alkaloid fraction from the stem bark.
-Similar spots were observed on both fractions after applied on precoated F254 silica plate and eluted with DCM: acetone (9:1).
-Then, a preparative TLC with the same system yielded four compounds; 1 (10 mg) and 2 (10 mg) from the leaves and 3 (6 mg), 4 (5 mg) from the stem bark.
+Therefore, the extracts were treated with 10% acetic acid for 12 hours.
+At the end of the time, filtration was performed and the pH of the filtrate was adjusted to 10, followed by extraction with DCM three times.
+The DCM fraction was then concentrated in rotavapor and dissolved in 5% sulfuric acid, followed by extraction with hexane to remove non-alkaloids.
+The residual aqueous phase pH was increased to 10 using ammonia, followed by a new extraction with DCM.
+The last DCM fraction was concentrated in rotavapor, dissolved in methanol, and dried under the hood.
+Finally, DCM was used to recover the yellow-colored-soluble compounds.
+This process vielded 2.4% alkaloid fraction from the leaves and 7.8% alkaloid fraction from the stem bark.
+Similar spots were observed on both fractions after application on a precoated F254 silica plate and elution with DCM: acetone (9:1).
+Then, preparative thin layer chromatography (TLC) with the same system yielded four compounds: 1 (10 mg) and 2 (10 mg) from the leaves and 3 (6 mg) and 4 (5 mg) from the stem bark.